January 10-12, 2020

 We will have great sessions for maximum interactivity and discussion among members!
 Look for ample breakout opportunities to find the right session for your interests.
-New for 2019: A leadership track with sessions custom planned for the interests and needs of attendees at Associate Director level and higher.
+Again in 2020: A leadership track with sessions custom planned for the interests and needs of attendees at Associate Director level and higher.

 ESPA offers valuable continuing education credits!
 As a CMP Preferred Provider, our aim is to make the earning of credits seamless for you!
 Sessions are pending approval from the Events Industry Council and will be noted on the schedule once approved.